Health as an Investment: Highlights from the FAH–Novartis Policy Forum in Rwanda

-On March 4th, 2025, Financing Alliance for Health and Novartis Sub-Saharan Africa co-hosted a high-level policy forum in Kigali, Rwanda.
+On March 4th, 2025, Financing Alliance for Health (FAH) and Novartis Sub-Saharan Africa co-hosted a high-level policy forum in Kigali, Rwanda.
 Themed “Health as an Investment: Innovative Financing for Sustainable Health Systems”, the event brought together over 60 stakeholders—including policymakers, economists, private sector leaders, and development partners—to explore how strategic investments and innovative financing can help close the continent’s $4.4 billion annual community health funding gap.

 Africa’s progress toward Universal Health Coverage (UHC) remains off track, with less than half the population having access to essential health services.
 The forum aimed to spark fresh thinking on financing models and policy reforms that can help reverse this trend by shifting the narrative—health should not be seen as a cost, but as a catalyst for socioeconomic growth and resilience.